 The AFL-CIO Civil Rights Department transferred these records to the George Meany Memorial Archives in 1982.
 The George Meany Memorial Archives transferred these records as part of a major transfer of their archive and library holdings to the University of Maryland Libraries in 2013.

 Bob Reynolds and Lee Sayrs at the George Meany Memorial Archives initially processed these records in 1992 and 1996.
 The University of Maryland Libraries received the records and the finding aid in 2013.
 In 2017, Bria Parker migrated the information contained in this finding aid from the George Meany Memorial Archives' Eloquent system.
 All migrated finding aids have been cleaned using OpenRefine software and ingested into ArchivesSpace using programmatic scripts created in Python.
-Upon ingest, Rebecca Thayer reviewed and minor revisions to this finding aid.
+Upon ingest, Rebecca Thayer reviewed and made minor revisions to this finding aid.
 Revisions include changes to biographical/historical notes, scope and content notes, and the creation of new collection numbers.
 Rebecca Thayer also enhanced custodial histories and re-wrote collection titles to better conform to archival standards.

 Part of the Special Collections and University Archives